tuanvinhtl/Leaflet-course/README.md

   }
 ```
 You can also create a new tool prety easily. see the [extend section](##Extend the plugin with new tool) below, or ask in the issues tracker.

+## Styling
+Traces and lines are styled in options with corresponding Leaflet object.

+Markers icons are styled with embedded CSS.
+You can see it [in source](/src/css/trace.css).

+You can create new classes based on the current, just be sure to set the orientation of tracker or arrow icons.

 ## Data structure
 We use subclasses of leaflet objects.